WalhoutLab/WormClust/README.md

   ## **Features**
 ### 1) Written in python
+### 2) Approches can be applied to any other organism, for which large gene expression profile compendia and high-quality metabolic network models are available, including humans.
-### 2) Provides WormClust- an online tool to evaluate the association of a given gene with the metabolic network based on similarities in gene expression, according to Nanda et al., 2022 (in review).
+### 3) Provides WormClust- an online tool to evaluate the association of a given gene with the metabolic network based on similarities in gene expression, according to Nanda et al., 2022 (in review).

   ## **Requirements**